How to Warm Up Your Twitter Account Before Outreach

 Daily Activities During Warm-Up

 The specific activities you do each day during warm-up matter as much as the timeline.
-Here's the breakdown of what a healthy warm-up day looks like.
+Here is the breakdown of what a healthy warm-up day looks like.

 Your tweets should be genuine content that provides value: